mpetrekanics/futball/readme.txt

 - the player who shot the ball should be a little slower
 - simplyfied goal calculation logic: factor + factor + factor
 - maybe slow down the player when he changes direction (90 degrees or more)
-- when a team scores a goal the opposite team should have the ball afterwards
 - shotstrength label near the rectangle
 - press enter to restart label after a goal

+// bugs
+- during the game, when you press the arrow key to move the ball around you it stops moving when the opponent change tactic
+- when a player reaches his designated position he keeps moving
+- hard to reproduce: sometimes, when choosing empty spaces the players running off the field
+- when a team scores a goal the opposite team should have the ball afterwards